fidesmo/apdu-over-ble-android/README.md

 For activating the server mode in the terminal you just need to install the application in it, and run it.
 Please bear in mind that not any Android phone can be a BLE server.
-Phones that can behave as BLE Server include, at the time of writing: Nexus 5X, Nexus 6P, Nexus 6, Nexus 9, Moto E 4G LTE, LG G4, Galaxy S6.
 The phone needs to have an Android version >= 6.0 (API level >= 23) and NFC capabilities.

 For this to work correctly, please be sure to attach a contactless card to the phone after establishing the connection.
 Server will print a message: `Please attach the card to the phone` which indicates that a